lsprangers/lsprangers.github.io/docs/design_systems/search_system/index.md

 #### KNN
 Once we have our query embedding $q_u$ we need need to search for the Top K Nearest Neighbors (KNN) items $V_j$ in the Item Matrix that are closest to $q_u$ - this is typically done with the [Ranking and Scoring](./RANKING.md) algorithms described elsewhere, which help us compute a score $s(q_u \cdot v_j)$ for our query across the Item Embedding Space

+Pseudocode:
+  - Get the user’s embedding vector $u$ from $U$ (for the target user)
+  - Compute similarity scores between $u$ and every item vector $v_j$ in $V$
+    - Most commonly, use dot product: $s_j = u \cdot v_j$
+    - You can also use cosine similarity or Euclidean distance
+  - Sort all items by their similarity scores (descending for dot product/cosine, ascending for distance)
+  - Select the Top K items with the highest scores

-- This is a fairly large and complex thing to do online for each query, but there are ways to alleviate this:
+This is a fairly large and complex thing to do online for each query, but there are ways to alleviate this!
   - If the query embedding is known statically, the system can perform exhaustive scoring offline, precomputing and storing a list of the top candidates for each query.
 This is a common practice for related-item recommendation.
   - Use approximate nearest neighbors.
 Google provides an open-source tool on GitHub called [ScaNN (Scalable Nearest Neighbors)](https://github.com/google-research/google-research/tree/master/scann).
 This tool performs efficient vector similarity search at scale
       - ScaNN using space pruning and quantization, among many other things, to scale up their Inner Product Search capabilities, which basically means they make running Dot Product search very fast, and they also mention support of other distance metrics like Euclidean

 Most of the time computing Top K is very inefficient - approximate Top K algorithms like Branch-and-Bound, Locality Sensitive Hashing, and FAISS clustering are used instead